Automatic Identification of Traps in Molecular Charge Transport Networks of Organic Semiconductors: Results

 \section{Results}

 We begin with a short semi-quantitive analysis of the effect of traps in a molecular charge transport network.
 As the name suggests, once a charge carrier encounters a trap, it will spend a significant amount of time in it and the observed charge dynamics will be slow (large ToF).
 However, if there are more carriers in the system than traps, one can expect that once all traps are filled, the remaining charge carriers are very mobile.
 Denote as $N_t$ the number of traps, with $N_c$ the number of charge carriers as in Section~\ref{sec:tof} and $\tau({N_c})$ the ToF depending on the number of charge carriers, evaluated, e.g., by Eqs.~\ref{eq:hitting_time} and~\ref{eq:tof2}.
 Then one expects the ratio $\tau(N_c)/ \tau(N_c+1)$ to be large for $N_c=N_t$.
-Analysis of this ratio then provides a qualitative indication of the \emph{effective number of traps} (depending on a definition of ''large'') in the transport network but not their location.
+Analysis of this ratio then provides a qualitative indication of the \emph{effective number of traps} (depending on a definition of ''large'') in the transport network but not their location or their physical nature.
 In addition, the evaluation of $\tau(N_c)$ for large number of carriers is computationally cumbersome~\cite{chen_graph_2024}.

 To avoid such expensive calculations and still gain insight into which molecules correspond to the $N_t$ traps, one can consider all different subsets $Q(N_t)$ of size $N_t$ of molecules in the network.
 We then consider the ToF of a single charge carrier $\tau(1)$ in the full system and in a system in which the subset $Q(N_t)$ has been removed from the network, $\tau^Q(1)$.
 The removal of the nodes is motivated by the fact that in the case of very strong traps, carriers will not easily escape them and thus they will for $N_c > N_t$ be largely inaccessible to the mobile carriers.
 In this scenario, one can inspect the ratio $\tau(1)/\tau^Q(1)$ and identify traps from its ''large'' values.
+Such change in ToF provides a qualitative and system-agnostic way to identify traps in complex molecular charge transport networks, where site energy or other static properties alone may not suffice.